reflectoring/reflectoring.github.io/content/blog/2024/2024-06-05-aws-s3-presigned-urls.md

 </dependency>
 ```

-The declared `spring-boot-starter-test` gives us the basic testing toolbox as it transitively includes JUnit, AssertJ and other utility libraries, that we will be needing for writing assertions and running our tests.
+The declared `spring-boot-starter-test` gives us the basic testing toolbox as it transitively includes JUnit, AssertJ, and other utility libraries, that we will be needing for writing assertions and running our tests.

 And `org.testcontainers:localstack` dependency will allow us to run the LocalStack emulator inside a disposable Docker container, ensuring an isolated environment for our integration test.